Tony-Gmz/FULLL/README.md

 ---
 ## **⏱️ Development Time**
-The total time spent on developing and testing the solution was approximately 8 hours.
+The total time spent on developing and testing the solution was approximately **8 hours**.

 This includes:

-Reading Documentation
+- Reading Documentation
-Designing the architecture.
+- Designing the architecture.
-Writing BDD tests.
+- Writing BDD tests.
-Implementing core features.
+- Implementing core features.
-Debugging and refining the code.
+- Debugging and refining the code.

 ---